pyncerrc/pyncer-dotenv/README.md

 # Pyncer Dotenv
-A [Dotenv](https://github.com/vlucas/phpdotenv) WriterInterface implementation to write .env values to constants.
+A [phpdotenv](https://github.com/vlucas/phpdotenv) implementation to read and write .env values from and to constants.

 ## Installation